Fraih001/programming_ecto/README.md

 ++ it's smart to move your custom validations to separate function, makes it easier to read
 ++ Constraints are enforced by the database, will not see an error until the databasse is interacted with
 ++ the unsafe_validate_unique function is a hybrid between a vliadation and a constraint
 ++ To set up a changeset to work without a schema, you must first define a map where the keys are the keys of the changeset and the values are the data types

+Chapter 5

 ++